JimmyHAL/Tanzania-Waterwell-Classification/README.md

 - Make the assumption that the 0 value in constructed year means that the water source is very old and replaced it with 1950.
 After that, derived an age column for the water sources.

-- If predictive performance is the goal, then deep learning could be used instead.
+- If predictive performance is the goal, then deep learning could be used to see if it performs better.